bonasome/bonaso_data_mobile/docs/orm.md

     name: The name of the related table,
     relCol: The column in the other table that holds the foreign key,
-    thisCol: The column in this table that relCol is referencing,
-    onDelete: What do do if that column is deleted (cascade: delete this record, protect: prevent deletion, nullify: set as null, nothing: do nothing),
+    thisCol: The column in this table that relCol is referencing, onDelete:What to do if that record is deleted (cascade: delete this record, protect: prevent deletion, nullify: set as null, nothing: do nothing),
     fetch: Also collect related data on serialization,
     many: when fetching, collect the associated data as an array of objects or as a single object, }